Renew & Restore Detox Kit

-Ashwagandha, one of the most powerful herbs in Ayurvedic healing, has been used since ancient times for a wide variety of conditions, and is most well-known for its restorative benefits.
-In Sanskrit Ashwagandha means “the smell of a horse,” indicating that the herb imparts the vigor and strength of a stallion, and has traditionally been prescribed to help people strengthen their immune system after an illness.
+The ashwagandha plant, one of the most powerful herbs in Ayurvedic medicine.
+It is most well-known for its restorative and rejuvenating benefits.
+In Sanskrit ashwagandha means “the smell of a horse,” indicating that the herb has the potential to impart the vigor and strength of a stallion.
+The ashwagandha root is also reported to have a smell reminiscent of horse sweat.

-Belonging to the same family as the tomato, Ashwagandha is a plump shrub with oval leaves and yellow flowers.
+Belonging to the same nightshade family as the tomato, organic ashwagandha is a plump shrub with oval leaves and yellow flowers.
 It bears red fruit about the size of a raisin.
-The herb is native to the dry regions of India, northern Africa, and the Middle East, and today is also grown in more mild climates, including the United States.
+This adaptogenic herb is native to the dry regions of India, northern Africa, and the Middle East, and today is also grown in more mild climates, including the United States.

 Why Use Ashwagandha?